r-vd-woude/RDM-capture-reencounter-with-misidentification/code/All_code.md

 markedas<-markedas[Order]

 # Make sure that at the year of marking the value is 1 (not more)!
-# this is very important for CJSm model
+# this is very important for RDM model
 for (i in 1:nrow(CH)) {
    CH[i, f[i]]<-1
 }